artefactual-labs/clockify-tool/README.md

     $ ./cft n 5cb772f3f15c9857ee275d00 -c "Checking email." -t .25 -d -1

+If specifying a start time, using the `--start`/`-s` optional argument, the time should be specified in 24 hour time format.

+For example:

+    $ ./cft n 5cb772f3f15c9857ee275d00 -c "Checking email." -t .25 -s 13:15

-Note that when adding a time entry the current time will be used as the start time unless a date or start time are specified.
-If a date is specified the start time will be midnight.
+Note that when adding a time entry the current time will be used as the start time unless a date and/or start time are specified.
+If a date is specified, but a start time isn't, then the start time will be midnight.
 If a start time is specified, however, then the specified start time will be used.

 ### Updating a time entry